Blackburn: Town Hall

 The construction of Blackburn's original, Italian Renaissance style Town Hall was completed in 1856 at a cost of £35,000, equivalent to about £1.5 million as at 2008.
 The architect was James Paterson and the contractors were Richard Hacking and William Stones.
 It originally housed a police station with 18 cells, a large assembly room, and a council chamber.
 A tower block extension was constructed in 1969 at a cost of £650,000, equal to about £6.6 million as at 2008.
 The tower block is not strictly an extension to the earlier building: the two buildings are connected only by an elevated, enclosed footbridge.
 The tower block was 198 ft high and the top was 545 ft 9 in above sea-level when built, although it has since been re-clad and these figures may have altered slightly.
 The two buildings are known locally as the New Town Hall and Old Town Hall respectively.

 Technical School

 The school was built in the Northern Renaissance style and has a slate roof, an attic, a basement and two intermediate storeys.
 Made mainly of red brick and yellow terra cotta, it is profusely decorated.
 There are ornate gables, a round-arched entrance with angled turrets and balcony above; in addition, there is a frieze below the top storey with panels depicting art and craft skills.
 A Grade II listed building, it is now part of Blackburn College.
 The Prince of Wales placed a time capsule in the wall of the college during his visit.
 The college celebrated its 125th anniversary in 2013.

+Cotton Exchange

+The Cotton Exchange was built in 1865 as a trading point for the local cotton industry.
+Designed by William Brakspear, the building was repurposed in 1881 to make it more suitable as a performance hall.
+In 1918, it was refurbished as a cinema and continued to serve this purpose until its closure in 2005.
+The building was bought by the Re:Source charity in 2015 and has since hosted events such as the National Festival of Making, adidas Spezial Exhibition, and the Confessional Music and Arts Festival.